Quapaw, Oklahoma

-Quapaw, officially the Town of Quapaw, is a town in Ottawa County, Oklahoma, United States, which serves as the capital of the Quapaw Nation.
+Quapaw (pronounced kwuh-PAW), officially the Town of Quapaw, is a town in Ottawa County, Oklahoma, United States, which serves as the capital of the Quapaw Nation.
 Located about 9 mi northeast of Miami, it is part of the Joplin, Missouri metropolitan area.
 Incorporated in 1917, Quapaw's population was 811 in 2020.

 History

 In 1891, Kansas farmer Isaac Bingham moved his family south into Ottawa County, then part of land assigned to the Quapaw Nation.
 It became part of the state of Oklahoma in 1907 after admission.
 The family founded a community and opened several businesses.
 Quapaw Chief John Quapaw donated land for a community school.
 The Kansas City, Fort Scott and Memphis Railroad established a railroad stop and siding at this site.
 This established access to markets for hay and agricultural products of the area, attracting more settlers.
 A post office was opened in the community grocery store in 1897.

 The community leaders platted "New Town Quapaw" on land to the east that was purchased from Harry Whitebird (Quapaw).
 This "new" town was incorporated in 1917 as Quapaw.
 Discovery of lead and zinc ores in the area resulted in this area being developed as part of the Tri-State mining district.
 As thousands of miners moved into the larger area, a population boom occurred.